Palpatine0/Walkthroughs/Gen AI/Greedy Tech/LLM Dev/1 LLM Training and development.md

 - Provide these data u collect to the model, then u got a pre-trained model.

+##### BASE MODEL COMPLETE

 Your model now should be able to guess out what is the next token when u give it a token.
 But it's not for conversation.

+Consider it like a new grad, it simply has the basic knowledge, but it know nothing about how to work.

+#### Step 2: Fine-tuning

+**Instruction Data**

+- Provide model with some instruction data, which is some conversation examples.
+  The input as question and output as answer the model should learn.

+- These data needs to cover a vast range of real case scenarios.
+So these data need to have a higher diversity.

+##### CHECK MODEL COMPLETE

+- The model is now ready for conversation.
+Like a trained service will all knowledge he need to know about how to please its client.

+#### Step 3: Alignment

+**Hallucination and Safeness**

+- The model make respond something unwanted, of might give out some inappropriate answer.

+- So u need to give it some rules.